timacdonald/json-api/README.md

 > **Note** If this JSON format seems unexpected, I recommend reading up the [JSON:API specification](https:/jsonapi.org) to learn _why_ this format is useful.

+🎉 You have just created your first JSON:API resource.
+Congratulations!

 If you would like to explore more complex attribute configurations, check out the following:

 - [`toAttributes($request)`](#toAttributes)
 - [Sparse fieldsets](#sparse-fieldsets)
 - [Minimal attributes](#minimal-attributes)

-🎉 You have just created your first JSON:API resource.
-There are plenty of other features available, so let's augment this resource to explore them.

 ## Specifying available relationships